 For instance, Patagonia is a sustainable clothing and outdoor brand leading the sustainable fashion revolution, 4ocean is a socially and environmentally-responsible business making recycled bracelets from ocean plastic, and Sea Shepherd Conservation Society (SSCS) is an international marine wildlife conservation organization dedicated to tracking down illegal fishing boats and enforcing laws around deep-sea fishing

-Also, and especially to the millennials, do not take a photo of yourself sitting on these monuments, especially if there is a sign that says ‘NO’. these artifacts and monuments are fragile maybe because of their old age and can be sensitive to the touch of hands, bags or shoes.
-Take care of these sites, so that they are open for more people to view in the future
+These artifacts and monuments are fragile, maybe because of their old age and can be sensitive to the touch of hands, bags or shoes.
+Take care of these sites so that they are open for more people to view in the future

 This goes without saying, but do not enforce your practices and beliefs to these locals.
 When people are praying in churches, mosques, temples or other holy sites, be discreet.
 Additionally, wear decent clothing when visiting these places and abide by any established dress code.

 You definitely will get a smile from the hotel staff, street vendors and more local people.
-Be sure to challenge yourself, taking an additional step to your comfort zone and make every trip worthwhile.
+Be sure to challenge yourself, take an additional step into your comfort zone and make every trip worthwhile.
 You will be surprised how much inspiration you can draw from these trips in your later years.

 Be a responsible and sustainable tourist every time, not only once.
 Refuse to partake in paid activities that injure, harm or pose potential harm to animals; support local businesses, vendors, shops and indigenous peoples whenever you travel; end and replace single-use plastics with recyclable, reusable or sustainable alternatives; and end fast fashion.

-Finally, don’t be sustainable when it comes to tourism alone, but with all your life.
+Finally, don’t be sustainable in tourism alone, but with all your life.
 Make it your mission in life to be a sustainable human being.